LF-Certification/ping-service/README.md

 # Ping Service

-A simple service to echo requests via websockets, can be useful for measuring latency between clients and this service.
+A small and basic service to echo requests made via websockets, can be useful for measuring latency between clients and this service.

 ### Run